-Combination of Causes
+Combination of causes

-The conclusion today is that despite many theories, the etiology of morning sickness is due to a combination of hormones, immunologic factors, anatomical factors and even mental stress.
+The conclusion today is that despite many theories, the etiology of morning sickness is due to a combination of hormones, immunologic factors, anatomical factors, and even mental stress.
 Some risk factors have been proposed, including:

-- Low age of mothers
+- Younger age of mothers

 - Genetic tendency

-- History of motion sickness/ migraines/ nausea following the use of oral contraceptive pills containing estrogen
+- History of motion sickness/migraines/nausea following the use of oral contraceptive pills containing estrogen

 - Prior history of severe morning sickness